 - Disputable Matters (Romans 14): Disputable matters, such as whether we should be vegetarian or not, or consider some days special or not, can be divisive issues.
-A middle-ground perspective avoids offending one another regarding disputable matters (as Paul discusses in Romans 14:1 to 15:7). - Evangelism vs. Loving One Another (The Great Cominvolves a change in thinking, a change in direction.
-John's baptism, some would say, involved a religious conversion.
+A middle-ground perspective avoids offending one another regarding disputable matters (as Paul discusses in Romans 14:1 to 15:7). - Evangelism vs. Loving One Another (The Great Commission vs. The Great Commandment): Some people seem to emphasize evangelism so much that they seem to neglect the love of God and love of others.
+Other people seem to want to focus on loving one another with no concern for sharing eternal life with the lost.
+A middle-ground perspective values both, while encouraging people to focus on their particular gifting.